SpartanCheung/Arduino/readme.txt

 All changes will be documented by git.
 Developer: Spartan Cheung
 email: zd853768760@gmail.com
-This is a new branch.
+This is on spartan branch.